Standard Features on Retrofits

 Bar Code Program Selection

 Weld programs can be automatically selected by scanning a bar code associated with a specific part.
 This can help eliminate the incorrect program being loaded and run.
 Beneficial if many different parts are to be welded and operator needs to frequently switch between weld programs.
-Includes the bar code scanner and the necessary software to integrate with the XM Controller.
+Includes the bar code scanner and the necessary software to integrate with the XM or XPro Controller.